-What I enjoyed most about these interactions was getting to know the teachers on a personal level and hearing them share their successes and challenges.
-It keeps me grounded, helps me understand what their day-to-day looks like, and reminds me of the realities of teaching (all the highs and lows!).
-This allows me to provide them with more personalized support throughout the year.
-As I look back at this year and previous years, I feel thankful for having the opportunity to visit First Nations communities, learn about their rich histories and cultures, and work with such engaged and passionate people.
-I can’t wait to see what next year has in store for us!
+What I enjoyed most was getting to know the educators personally and hearing them share their successes and challenges.
+It keeps me grounded.
+It also helps me understand what their day-to-day looks like and reminds me of the realities of teaching (all the highs and lows!).
+It allows me to provide them with more personalized support throughout the year.
+As I look back at this year and previous years, I feel thankful for the opportunity to visit First Nations communities, learn about their rich histories and cultures, and work with such engaged and passionate people.
+I can’t wait to see what next year has in store!

-I’ve had the privilege of listening to Elders and community members share stories about their lives: personal stories about their families and their childhoods, traditional stories that often provide meaningful moral lessons, and experiences at residential schools.
-I’ve learned about creation stories, traditional games, and the making of drums.
-Through student workshops, I’ve taught students how to transform a personal object into a digital story, and how to critically analyze stereotypes that exist in films, television shows and advertisements.
-Overall, I interviewed 76 people from five Nations, with the assistance of 16 passionate educators.
-It was truly an enriching experience, and pertinent that we were able to record everything so that future generations can learn and benefit from the knowledge that was shared.
+I’ve had the privilege of listening to Elders and community members share stories about their lives.
+These include personal stories about their families and childhoods, traditional stories that often provide meaningful moral lessons, and residential school experiences.
+I’ve learned about Creation stories, traditional games, and drum making.
+Through student workshops, I’ve shown learners how to transform a personal object into a digital story and critically analyze stereotypes in films, television shows, and advertisements.
+Overall, I interviewed 76 people from five Nations with the assistance of 16 passionate educators.
+It was truly an enriching experience.
+We were able to record everything so that future generations can learn and benefit from the knowledge shared.

-The educators I worked with found resources that their students would be able to really connect with.
-They found resources that reflect their students’ faces, voices, and experiences.
+The educators I worked with found resources that their learners would connect with.
+They found resources that reflect their learners’ faces, voices, and experiences.
 They found resources that teach the course curriculum through an Indigenous lens.
-Being involved in collecting the materials to create these resources, and then seeing teachers excited about showing the resources to their students is both humbling and exciting.
-In speaking with Elders and Knowledge Keepers, and in accompanying them while they practice traditional activities, I am able to see their desire to pass on their knowledge to the young people in their communities.
-I am honoured to be a part of helping them do so.
+Helping collect the materials to create these resources and seeing educators excited about showing them to their learners is both humbling and exciting.
+In speaking with Elders and Knowledge Keepers and accompanying them while they practice traditional activities, I can see their desire to pass on their knowledge to the young people in their communities.
+It is an honour to help them do so.